Information about Special Educational Needs / The Local Offer

-- Class teachers will contact parents if they are concerned about pupils’ progress.
-Pupils with Statements or Education Health Care Plans will be contacted by Support more regularly to discuss progress, and their parents will be invited to an Annual Review, and if needed, an interim review.
+- Class teachers will contact parents if they are concerned about pupil progress.
+Pupils with Education Health Care Plans will be contacted by Support more regularly to discuss progress, and their parents will be invited to an Annual Review, and if needed, an interim review.

 What training have the staff supporting pupils with SEND had or what training are they having?

 Staff in the Support Team have specialist areas of expertise and training:

 - Speech and language – Mrs C Parfitt